rapid7/convection-docs/guides/getting-started.md

 that Amazon assigns IP addresses to public subnets.
 Making a subnet public is a matter of setting the "MapPublicIpOnLaunch" property to `true`.

-Add the below line to your public subnet block
+Add the below line to your `PublicSubnet` block

 ```ruby
 public_ips true